 The first thing you need has nothing to do with solar panels.
 It’s a battery bank.
 The battery your RV came with isn’t going to cut it.
 You need to upgrade to two 6volt deep cycle batteries.
 Commonly known as golf cart batteries.

-You need two of them run in parallel because your RV runs on a 12 volt system when on battery, and two 6volt batteries make 12 volts.
-It’s simple math. (click here for information about wiring two 6 volt batteries in parallel)
+You need two of them run in series because your RV runs on a 12 volt system when on battery, and two 6volt batteries make 12 volts.
+It’s simple math. (click here for information about wiring two 6 volt batteries in series)

 You will want to look at the amp hours on the battery too.
 Mine are rated at 210 amp hours.
 Which means I essentially have 105 usable “amp hours” because you don’t want to let your batteries fall below 50% capacity.
 (More detail about this below)